JojiiOfficial/Matrix-EmailBridge/README.md

 # Matrix-EmailBot
-A simple bot int GOlang to receive emails in matrix
+A bot/bridge written in GOlang to read your emailaccounts in matrix

 ## Information